radar/guides/using-gist.markdown

 ![A new Gist](/using-gist/new-gist.png)

 Right up the top we've got a box that lets us put a description.
-This can be helpful to let people know what this Gist is about.
+This can be helpful to let people know what this Gist is about or what's going on in the Gist.
 Underneath this, there's a box that says "name this file..." which is very, very special.
 We can type anything we like into this and it's a great way to give meaning to the content that we're able to put there.
 By typing a name there such as "test.rb", Gist will know (by magic!) that this file is a Ruby file!
 What does this mean?
 Well, wait and see what happens when we create the content!

-The box directly underneath the "name this file..." box is a description for your Gist.
-This is especially handy for explaining what's going on in the Gist.
+The *gigantic box* directly underneath the "name this file..." box is for our code.
-We'll leave this blank for now.

-The *gigantic box* underneath these is for our code.
 In this box, we place our code and only our code goes in this box.
 Our code is this:

     class Hello